metabolism/wordpress-bundle/README.md

-# Symfony 4.X Bundle for Wordpress
+# Wordpress & Symfony, with ♥

 Introduction
 ------------